YunSang123/osr_ws/README.md

 # osr_ws

 This repository contains the code that runs on the Raspberry Pi to control the rover.
-By building this repository, you can control the rover using joystick.
+By building this repository, you can control the rover using joystick or keyboard.

 The rover runs on ROS2 (tested on Foxy), and uses Python3.